 Life can be difficult when dealing with critical illness.
 Children going through this experience typically cannot experience the same joys that most kids are able to enjoy.
 That is why the Make-A-Wish Foundation works hard to ensure that every child dealing with critical illness is able to have an amazing wish experience and be able to live out their childhood to the fullest.

 Wheels For Wishes is a car donation charity that sends their proceeds directly to Make-A-Wish chapters all over the U.S.!
+Donate to a cause without a money donation.
 Your car donation to Wheels For Wishes gives you the best possible tax deduction and free towing.
 Help a Make-A-Wish child with your car donation today!

 How Do I Donate A Car?

 Donate a car to Wheels For Wishes in just 3 simple steps.